 Pay-per-click advertising can be effective.
 It can also be very expensive if your pay-per-click advertising agency doesn’t really know what they’re doing or isn’t giving your account the attention it needs to perform well.
 Clients have come to us with horror stories of spending tens of thousands of dollars on useless PPC campaigns with little to no conversions.
 But, it’s not all bad news!
 There are ways that you can reduce your risk of wasting money on PPC advertising.
-Here are some tips for a smart PPC strategy.
+Here are some tips for smart PPC management.

 - Lower your bids when your budget is limited.
 This allows you to stretch your daily budget further.
 If you are bidding $3/click and have a limited budget, try lowering your bids 10-15% each week to see if you can stretch your budget further.
 Be mindful that you will eventually start missing out to ranking factors if you lower your keyword bids too much.